Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving

-We present the main results in TABLE~\ref{tab:mainresults}. \name{} achieves nearly a 10x improvement in closed-loop performance compared to the base model.
+As shown in Table~\ref{tab:mainresults}. \textit{\name{}} achieves nearly a 10x improvement in closed-loop performance compared to the base model.
 For the open-loop setting, during imitation pretraining, it shows that a well-designed loss function and data scaling can steadily improve performance.
 However, a significant improvement in the closed-loop score is observed only after applying the hybrid loss, highlighting the difference between open-loop and closed-loop metrics.
 The key insight is that the hybrid loss greatly enhances stability, allowing the model to have a higher probability of completing each task, thereby achieving an overall noticeable improvement.
-In addition, when scaling up the data, we show the relative success rate on frequent scenarios, as illustrated in Fig.~\ref{fig:sr}.
-There is a noticeable performance drop of 6.2 on the XL-sized datasets compared to the L-sized datasets.
-This may indicate a trade-off: ``Navigational lane change" behavior (which improves significantly by +18.9), its performance on the simpler "Car-following with stopping'' drops by 6.2, suggesting that the model reallocates capacity toward more complex behaviors as data scales up.
-As shown in Fig.~\ref{fig:ss}, we also observe a significant gain in the stability score, including both centering performance and speed compliance, indicating that the model better captures the underlying data distribution when trained on larger datasets.
+In addition, when scaling up the data, we show the relative success rate on frequent scenarios, as illustrated in Figure~\ref{fig:closed_loop_scale_and_rl}.
+On XL, we observe a trade-off: ``Navigational lane change'' improves by +18.9 while ``Car-following with stopping'' drops by 6.2, suggesting that the model reallocates capacity toward more complex behaviors as data scales up.
+As shown in Figure~\ref{fig:closed_loop_scale_and_rl}, we also observe a significant gain in the stability score, including both centering performance and speed compliance, indicating that the model better captures the underlying data distribution when trained on larger datasets.
 To further demonstrate the effectiveness of our method, we provide more comparison against baseline methods under real-vehicle setting in Appendix~\ref{app:ilresults}.

-Furthermore, as shown in Fig.~\ref{fig:safesr}, RL significantly improves safety-related performance.
-However, the overall performance does not improve substantially, likely because our current reward function only considers safety.
-This may lead the policy to behave conservatively, resulting in lower scores in scenarios that require driving efficiency.
-We leave the integration of additional reward components for future work.